 The Corolla Wild Horse Fund is a non-profit, registered 501(c)3 public charity, whose mission is to protect, preserve, and responsibly manage the herd of wild Colonial Spanish Mustangs roaming freely on the northernmost Currituck Outer Banks.
 You can be a part of protecting and preserving this historic herd!

 Your membership dollars are critical to help us carry out our mission, provide care for injured horses, and give the wild horses a much needed voice.
 Members receive car window clings and our quarterly publication, Wild and Free.
 Members at the $50 level or higher are entitled to a 10% discount on CWHF merchandise.
-Click here for a membership form.

 In 1995, Secretary Betty McCain of the Department of Cultural Resources issued the following Proclamation: “The Corolla Wild Horses are one of North Carolina’s most significant historic and cultural resources of the coastal area.”

-Would you like to own a piece of history?
+would you like to own a piece of history?